The EMPL faculty members are selected for subject knowledge, real-world experience and teaching excellence.

 Dr. Jarvis holds a Ph.D. from the University of Texas at Austin.
 As a professor, she has received numerous teaching awards and honors, including the Texas Exes Outstanding Professor for the College of Communication, the Eyes of Texas Teaching Award and Outstanding Professor in the College of Communication.
 In 2005, she was the second Assistant Professor ever to receive the Friar Centennial Teaching Fellowship, the largest undergraduate teaching honor at the University.

-In 2005, Mr. O’Brien received the Texas State Agency Business Administrators’ Association Administrator of the Year Award.
+Mr. O’Brien is a 1982 graduate of the LBJ School.
+In 2005, he received the Texas State Agency Business Administrators’ Association Administrator of the Year Award.
 He was also awarded the 2011 LBJ School Alumni Association Distinguished Public Service Award, honoring his public policy contributions, community service engagement, demonstrated leadership and commitment to promotion of the LBJ School of Public Affairs.

 Dr. Osborne is an Associate Professor and Director of the Center for Health and Social Policy at the LBJ School.
 She is also the Director of the Child and Family Research Partnership, a research group at the LBJ School that conducts rigorous research on policy issues related to young children, adolescents, and their parents.
 Her teaching and research interests are in the areas of social policy, poverty and inequality, family and child wellbeing, and family demography.
 She has extensive experience conducting long-term evaluations of state and national programs, with the aim of helping organizations understand what works and why, and how to ensure sustainable implementation of effective policies.
 Dr. Osborne specializes in collaborative partnerships and the real world application of academic research.
 She previously was Director of the Project on Education Effectiveness and Quality (PEEQ), an initiative of the LBJ School, that measured state educator preparation programs’ influence on student achievement.
 She joined the faculty of the LBJ School of Public Affairs in 2005 after completing a post-doctoral research fellowship at the Center for Research on Child Wellbeing at Princeton University.
 Dr. Osborne holds a Ph.D. in Demography and Public Affairs from Princeton University, Master in Public Policy from Harvard’s Kennedy School of Government, and Master of Arts in Education from Claremont Graduate University.
 Previously, she taught middle school in a low-income community in California.